lzyang257/lzyang257.github.io/about.md

 ![alt text]({{ site.baseurl }}/assets/profile.jpg "Profile Picture"){:.profile}

 I am a Ph.D. student in homotopy theory.
+I also like to think about trace methods in K-theory and Grothendieck-Witt theory.

-My advisor is [Michael Hopkins]: https://people.math.harvard.edu/~mjh/
+My advisor is <a href="https://people.math.harvard.edu/~mjh/">Michael Hopkins</a>.